Zink0327/Eos-OS/README.md

 :: configure the arch and boot way set ARCH=x86_64 set TYPE=BIOS
-::if your architecture don't have specific type, leave it empty set SUBTYPE=
+::if your architecture doesn't have any specific type, leave it empty set SUBTYPE=

-::--------END OF CONFIGURE----------
+::--------END OF CONFIGURATION----------

 set WORKROOT=%~dp0